 The Wellington Polish Film Festival is a boutique foreign language film festival dedicated to presenting a range of high quality, unique, cutting edge, exciting and little-seen work in New Zealand.
-The Festival will largely showcase contemporary Polish filmmakers, and will also focus on masterpieces of classic Polish cinema.
+The Festival showcases contemporary Polish filmmakers, with an added focus on masterpieces of classic Polish cinema.

 Over an impressive one hundred year history, Polish cinema has evolved as one of the more remarkable European and world cinemas.
 A diverse corpus of films from Polish filmmakers who are often regarded as masters of cinema, has been punctuated by political struggle during WWII and then restrictions on civil rights while under Soviet influence.

 Under a dynamic Poland, Polish cinema has flourished and new and emerging Polish filmmakers create films within Poland and collaboratively with filmmakers from other countries.
 The Polish Film Institute has helped place Poland’s filmmakers on the world stage and supports filmmakers, and formalises film co-production agreements with a number of countries.